Best Live Streaming Software For Linux Based Operating Systems In 2021

 sudo apt install ffmpeg

-Run the following command to install v4l2loopback-dkms
+Now, run the following command to install v4l2loopback-dkms

 sudo apt install v4l2loopback-dkms